Position

 What does a Dental Assistant do?

 A Dental Assistant plays a crucial role in supporting dentists and ensuring smooth operations in a dental office.
 They prepare patients for procedures by explaining what to expect and ensuring they feel comfortable.
 Dental Assistants also assist dentists during treatments by handing them instruments, managing suction, and providing patient care.
-They take and develop dental x-rays, ensuring that all images are clear and accurate for diagnosis.
-Additionally, Dental Assistants schedule appointments, manage patient records, and handle administrative tasks to keep the office running efficiently.
+They take and develop dental x-rays, ensuring that all imaging is clear and accurate.
+Additionally, Dental Assistants handle administrative tasks such as scheduling appointments, managing patient records, and processing payments.
+Their attention to detail and ability to work well under pressure are essential for maintaining a high-quality patient experience.

 View Dental Assistant jobs nearby